risingwavelabs/risingwave-docs-legacy/docs/sql/system-catalogs/rw_catalog.md

 |Relation Name | Description|
 |---|---|
  rw_actors             | Contains the available actor IDs, their statuses, and the corresponding fragment IDs, and parallel unit IDs. |
+  rw_columns            | Contains information about columns of all relations (except sources) in the database, including their names, positions, data types, and more.|
  rw_connections        | Contains details about the connections available in the database, such as their IDs, names, owners, types, and more.|
- rw_columns            | Contains information about columns of all relations (except sources) in the database, including their names, positions, data types, and more.|
  rw_databases          | Contains information about the databases available in the database, such as the IDs, names, and owners.|
  rw_ddl_progress       | Contains the progress of running DDL statements.
 You can use this relation to view the progress of running DDL statements.
 For details, see [View statement progress](/manage/view-statement-progress.md).|
  rw_description        | Contains optional descriptions (comments) for each database object.
 Descriptions can be added with the [`COMMENT ON`](/sql/commands/sql-comment-on.md) command and viewed with `DESCRIBE` or `SHOW COLUMNS FROM` command.|
+ rw_event_logs         | Contains information about events, including event IDs, timestamps, event types, and additional information if available. |
  rw_fragments          | Contains low-level information about fragments in the database, including fragment IDs, table IDs, and more. |
  rw_functions          | Contains information about functions in the database, including their IDs, names, schema identifiers, types, argument and return data types, programming language, and more. |
  rw_hummock_branched_objects         | Contains information about branched objects of Hummock (the storage engine in RisingWave), including object IDs, corresponding SST IDs, and compaction group IDs. |
  rw_hummock_checkpoint_version       | Contains information about the checkpoint version of data in Hummock (the storage engine in RisingWave), including version ID, maximum committed epoch, safe epoch, and compaction group details.|
+ rw_hummock_compact_task_progress    | Contains information about compaction task status, including compaction group IDs, task IDs, SST-related information, numbers of pending read and write IOs, and more.|
  rw_hummock_compaction_group_configs | Contains information about the configuration settings for the Hummock compaction groups in the database, including compaction group IDs, parent compaction group IDs, member tables, compaction settings, and active write limits. |
  rw_hummock_current_version          | Contains information about the current version of data in Hummock (the storage engine in RisingWave), including version ID, maximum committed epoch, safe epoch, and compaction group details. |
  rw_hummock_meta_configs             | Contains metadata configurations and their values for Hummock (the storage engine in RisingWave). |